sagemath/trac_to_gh/Issue 4001.md

 # Issue 4001: [with patch, needs review] ZZ['x'].gen()^(2^20) should work but doesn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4001

 Original creator: malb